TrustLevel/proof-of-concepts/ner/README.md

-# Project for augmenting TrustLevel KG `input.csv` with entities
+# Project for exrtracting named entities out of articles (URLs or Text) & user queries

 ## Setup